cleankod/currency-rate-converter/README.md

 # To do
 * Rounding when calculating the amount is not done correctly for this type of operation (we're loosing money!) and it is done in the wrong place.
+  * Done.
 * Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
 See [#10](https://github.com/cleankod/currency-rate-converter/pull/10) as a starting point.
 Or maybe there is a better solution to the problem at hand?
+  * It is possible, done.
 * Move parameter-specific logic outside the controller.
+  * Done.
 * Better error handling, especially of potential errors from NBP API.
+  * Done with pl.cleankod.ExceptionHandlerAdvice.
+It's usage vanished with `Result` (`either`) and Framework replacement though.
 * Caching the NBP API results.
+  * Done.
+Just local caching with TODOs in code.
 * Circuit-breaker for the NBP API client.
+  * Done.
 * Better logging with traceability.
+  * Added some logging - should add more (logger.trace(...)) etc to be production ready.
 * Replace exceptions with `Result` (`either`) which improves the overall methods API readability and forces error handling.
 Look into [cleankod/architecture-archetype](https://github.com/cleankod/architecture-archetype) as a starting point.
+  * I met this approach first time in my life actually...
+I did apply it for one scenario.
+I'm not convinced of its benefits though.
 * Test coverage report.
+  * Skipped.
+Would integrate some SonarQube plugin for that as I did many times before in real projects.
 * Auto generating REST API docs.
+  * Skipped.
+Would use swagger or spring restdocs as I did many times before in real projects.
 * Integration tests with the real NBP API.
+  * Done.
 * Replace Spring Framework with a different one.
+  * Done, Quarkus.
 * The proposed architecture is not perfect.
 Suggest improvements.
+  * I moved many files, added inheritance or composition in some placed.

+General notes:
+* Task itself was very interesting, and I'm glad I found some time for this.
+* I left some todos in code which requires qualification or extra work but are not crucial for evaluation task.
+* Integration tests can be enhanced.
+For sure some corner cases are missing + testing other currencies.